Skip to content

 The Calories In, Calories Out Analogy

-Here's a simple analogy that really drives this home.
-If you want to lose weight (lagging metric), obsessing over the scale won't help much.
+A simple analogy clarifies this distinction.
+Weight loss is a lagging metric—obsessing over the scale doesn't help much.
 What works?
 Tracking calories in and calories out (leading metrics).

 It's not perfect, but it's actionable.
 You can't directly control your weight today, but you can control whether you eat 2,000 or 3,000 calories.

-Same thing with RAG applications.
+RAG applications work the same way.
 You can't directly make users happy, but you can run more experiments, improve retrieval metrics, and collect more feedback.

 The #1 Leading Metric: Experiment Velocity